Transparency, Not Taxonomy

 A partial organ of select materials, in various states of dilution, laid out during the development stage of a new Chronotope perfume formula >>

 To reflect this, we’ve organized the raw materials that are represented in Chronotope’s fragrances by what actually matters about them in regard to perfume, which is not their natural-ness or synthetic-ness.
-Nor is it whether they are safe or not—because when dosed in a formula appropriately, as they are in Chronotope’s formulas, they are all safe.
+Nor is it whether they are safe or not—because when dosed appropriately in a formula, they are all safe.

-(While we’re here, remember that even water is deadly if it gets in your lungs.
-Risk assessment requires considering context and quantity.)
+(Remember that even water is lethal if too much of it enters your lungs.
+Risk assessment requires consideration of context and quantity.)

-Instead, the materials in the index are organized, very simply, by their scents—because scent is what they have to offer perfumery.
+Instead, the materials in the index are organized, very simply, by their scents—because their scent is what they have to offer Chronotope’s perfumes.

 Everything else is marketing.